 The examinations will take place on Saturday 11th January 2020.
-If you are unable to make this date, due to an exam clash with another school, we have a reserve examination date on 15th January 2020.
-We will send more detailed information and confirmation of timings nearer the time, but the day is likely to run as follows:
+If you are unable to make this date, due to an exam clash with another school, we have a reserve examination date on 14th January 2020.
+We will send more detailed information and confirmation of timings nearer the time.

 All children at this age group will be given an interview.
 At interview the children will be asked to read aloud from a passage selected by the School, answer questions on this passage, and to converse about their interests, likes and dislikes.
 The interview will be approached as a conversation and not simply as a question and answer session.

 If applicants can sit the papers at Freemen’s, we will invite them to join us for the regular entrance exams in January.
 Otherwise, we can either arrange for candidates to sit entrance exams at their current school, at your agents’ office, if appropriate, or at a local British Council Office.
 If the exams are being taken overseas they will need to take place between 10th – 16th January 2020.
 Interviews can be arranged via Skype or FaceTime.
 Please make it clear on the Exam Confirmation Form or Registration Form that you intend to sit overseas.

 Coaching for these tests is not encouraged.
 However, it is suggested that parents and teachers explain the concept of completing a task within a set time limit.